Plagiarism: What is it?

 - Your own words and ideas in your own work.

-- New scientific discoveries even if headline news
+- New scientific discoveries, even if they are headline news.

 When citation and attribution is needed